International Space Station: Freefall

 Researchers are investigating the effect of the station's near-weightless environment on the evolution, development, growth and internal processes of plants and animals.
 In response to some of the data, NASA wants to investigate microgravity's effects on the growth of three-dimensional, human-like tissues and the unusual protein crystals that can be formed in space.

 Investigating the physics of fluids in microgravity will provide better models of the behaviour of fluids.
 Because fluids can be almost completely combined in microgravity, physicists investigate fluids that do not mix well on Earth.
 Examining reactions that are slowed by low gravity and low temperatures will improve our understanding of superconductivity.

-The study of materials science is an important ISS research activity, with the objective of reaping economic benefits through the improvement of techniques used on the ground.
+The study of materials science is an important ISS research activity, with the objective of reaping economic benefits through the improvement of techniques used on Earth.
 Other areas of interest include the effect of low gravity on combustion, through the study of the efficiency of burning and control of emissions and pollutants.
 These findings may improve knowledge about energy production and lead to economic and environmental benefits.

 Exploration

 The ISS provides a location in the relative safety of low Earth orbit to test spacecraft systems that will be required for long-duration missions to the Moon and Mars.
-This provides experience in operations, maintenance as well as repair and replacement activities on-orbit.
+This provides experience in operations, maintenance, and repair and replacement activities on-orbit.
 This will help develop essential skills in operating spacecraft farther from Earth, reduce mission risks, and advance the capabilities of interplanetary spacecraft.
-Referring to the MARS-500 experiment, a crew isolation experiment conducted on Earth, ESA states that "Whereas the ISS is essential for answering questions concerning the possible impact of weightlessness, radiation and other space-specific factors, aspects such as the effect of long-term isolation and confinement can be more appropriately addressed via ground-based simulations".
+Referring to the MARS-500 experiment, a crew isolation experiment conducted on Earth, ESA states, "Whereas the ISS is essential for answering questions concerning the possible impact of weightlessness, radiation and other space-specific factors, aspects such as the effect of long-term isolation and confinement can be more appropriately addressed via ground-based simulations".
 Sergey Krasnov, the head of human space flight programmes for Russia's space agency, Roscosmos, in 2011 suggested a "shorter version" of MARS-500 may be carried out on the ISS.

 In 2009, noting the value of the partnership framework itself, Sergey Krasnov wrote, "When compared with partners acting separately, partners developing complementary abilities and resources could give us much more assurance of the success and safety of space exploration.
 The ISS is helping further advance near-Earth space exploration and realisation of prospective programmes of research and exploration of the Solar system, including the Moon and Mars."
 A crewed mission to Mars may be a multinational effort involving space agencies and countries outside the current ISS partnership.
-In 2010, ESA Director-General Jean-Jacques Dordain stated his agency was ready to propose to the other four partners that China, India and South Korea be invited to join the ISS partnership.
-NASA chief Charles Bolden stated in February 2011, "Any mission to Mars is likely to be a global effort".
-Currently, US federal legislation prevents NASA co-operation with China on space projects.
+In 2010, ESA Director-General Jean-Jacques Dordain stated his agency was ready to propose to the other four partners that China, India, and South Korea be invited to join the ISS partnership.
+NASA chief Charles Bolden stated in February 2011, "Any mission to Mars is likely to be a global effort."
+Currently, US federal legislation prevents NASA co-operation with China on space projects without approval by the FBI and Congress.